11 Benefits of the Rosary from the 11 Marian Encyclicals of Pope Leo XIII « Catholic Insight

-(During this time of crisis, we thought we would re-post this piece by Father Scott Murray, on the ‘benefits of the beads’.
+(During this time of crisis, we thought we would re-post this piece by Father Scott Murray, on the benefits of the Rosary on this memorial.
 I did not realize that Leo XIII’s ’88 encyclicals’ are the same number as keys on a piano, a veritable symphony, if you will.
 Anon, lege et orate, fratres et sorores….Editor)

 Pope Leo XIII was, undoubtedly, a prolific writer of encyclicals.
 During his 25 year pontificate he wrote a total of 88 encyclicals.
 Leo wrote on diverse topics such as Church and State relations, education, socialism, Freemasonry, marriage, slavery, and the saints.
 His most frequent topic, however, was Marian devotion and the Rosary.
 The first of his eleven encyclicals dedicated to Our Blessed Mother was penned in 1883, Supremi Apostolatus Officio, and it gives a brief history of the Rosary, a defence of its merits, and a strong exhortation to pray it faithfully.
 He declares, “It has always been the habit of Catholics in danger and in troublous times to fly for refuge to Mary, and to seek for peace in her maternal goodness” (SAO, 2).
 The primary goal of these encyclicals is to promote the Rosary, through which the faithful will grow closer to Mary, and through Mary, Jesus.